-[9] The duty defined in this Rule applies to governmental organizations.
+The duty defined in this Rule applies to governmental organizations.
 Defining precisely the identity of the client and prescribing the resulting obligations of such lawyers may be more difficult in the government context and is a matter beyond the scope of these Rules.
 See Scope [18].
 Although in some circumstances the client may be a specific agency, it may also be a branch of government, such as the executive branch, or the government as a whole.
 For example, if the action or failure to act involves the head of a bureau, either the department of which the bureau is a part or the relevant branch of government may be the client for purposes of this Rule.
-Moreover, in a matter involving the conduct of government officials, a government lawyer may have authority under applicable law to question such conduct more extensively than that of a lawyer for a private organization, a different balance may be appropriate between maintaining confidentiality and assuring that the wrongful act is prevented or rectified, for public business is involved.
+Moreover, in a matter involving the conduct of government officials, a government lawyer may have authority under applicable law to question such conduct more extensively than that of a lawyer for a private organization in similar circumstances.
+Thus, when the client is a governmental organization, a different balance may be appropriate between maintaining confidentiality and assuring that the wrongful act is prevented or rectified, for public business is involved.
 In addition, duties of lawyers employed by the government or lawyers in military service may be defined by statutes and regulation.
 This Rule does not limit that authority.
 See Scope.